Chapter 1:

 "Very well."
 They turn around to face me completely.
 "My dear Penelope, you've been given a second chance.
 An opportunity to live once more, despite whatever fate befell you in your past life."

 As if I deserve a second chance.
-Reminds me of some of the books I would obsess over as a teen, though.
-But... it's usually a divine goddess that summons the hero, right?
+Reminds me of some of the books my sister and I would obsess over as teens, though.
+But, wait... it's usually a divine goddess that summons the hero, right?
 In order to defeat a demon lord?

 I'm suspicious, to say the least.